ansible/workshops/exercises/networking/1.5-roles/README.md

 While it is possible to write a playbook in one file as we’ve done throughout this workshop, eventually you’ll want to reuse files and start to organize things.

 Ansible Roles is the way we do this.
 When you create a role, you deconstruct your playbook into parts and those parts sit in a directory structure.
 This is thoroughly elaborated on in the [best practice guide](http://docs.ansible.com/ansible/playbooks_best_practices.html) mentioned in exercise 1.2.
-Yep, that one.

 For this exercise, you are going to take the playbook you just wrote and refactor it into a role.
 In addition, you’ll learn to use Ansible Galaxy.